mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 When *Save as NeXus File* is selected the save NeXus dialog appears.
 Only Datasets with sample images data can be saved as NeXus files.
 A sample name and an output directory are required before a save can be attempted.
+The image data (excluding recons) can be saved as either float 32 or int 16.
+Users should be aware that there will be data loss when saving as int.

 .. note::
     Recon data is currently saved as float16.